 The domain of sociolinguistics deals centrally with stylistic and social aspects and also takes in some personal and some sociocultural aspects.
-The subject matter of this book will concentrate, as I have said, on the core area: linguistic variation and its social significance.
+The subject matter of this book concentrates, as I have said, on the core area: linguistic variation and its social significance.
 Each of the three chapters following this one concentrates on one of the three major social correlates of linguistic variation - class, sex, and age - along with the web of related social factors that each of them entails.
 The final chapter steps back and considers the purposes of linguistic variation in general, and the reasons for its perpetuation.

 As necessary background for the synthesis of the major results of sociolinguistic research that follow, the rest of this chapter reviews the essentials of data analysis and data presentation that underlie those results.
 Methods of data gathering will not be reviewed here.
-For that, see Labov (1975, 1984b), Chambers and Trudgill (1998: chapters 4-6), L. Milroy (1987), and Chambers et al. (2002: Part 1).
+For that, see Labov (1984b), Chambers and Trudgill (1998: chapters 4-6), Chambers et al. (2002: part 1), and Milroy and Gordon (2003).